sswam/allemande/doc/nsfw/guide_nsfw.md

 | Tauron        | Eros Ultima Hybrid  | Yoni | A merge of SDXL with PonyXL, can generate high-quality and quite realistic erotic art                               |
 | Stable Yogi   | Babes               | Boni | This pony-based model is tuned to render beautiful women and erotic art                                             |

+The Jily and Hily models are based on SDXL and understand natural English fairly well.
+These models are great for SFW images, and softcore NSFW art, but not ideal for hardcore art.

+Most of our other image gen models are based primarily on Pony XL, with less understanding of English; these should be prompted mainly using Danbooru tags.
+They are very strong at softcore, hardcore, hentai, and extreme art.
+Faces may appear a bit samey in some of these models.
+Ask Sam for advice on how to fix this, if it bothers you!

+The Bigi model (Big Love XL) is closer to SDXL, with a bit of Pony mixed in.
+It can understand both English and Danbooru tags to some extent.